Frequently Asked Questions

 7. Is there a shuttle bus available for transportation in the park?

 Grand Canyon National Park provides a free Shuttle Bus System in the park.
 The Village Route operates year round.
-Shuttle service from Tusayan IS available from mid May through Mid September.
+Shuttle service from Tusayan IS available from March through September.

 8. What kind of ranger programs are available in the park?